 The solid red line shows households potentially eligible for exemptions under ESSB 5898.
 The green line shows cases with infants.
 The blue and magenta lines show cases with infants using the infant exemption (IE) and post-partum exemption (PD).
 The IE code continues to track exemption households whose youngest child is less than 12 months old.
 The toddler exemption code (TE) has been added for exemption households whose youngest child is 1 year old but less than 2 years old.
 The solid yellow line shows the total users of IE and TE combined (and unduplicated).
-Of the 1,538 households using the expanded infant exemption or toddler exemption in November 2022, 1,277 were using it for oneyear olds and 261 were using it to spend additional time with infants beyond the 12 months allowed under previous policy.
+Of the 1,502 households using the expanded infant exemption or toddler exemption in February 2023, 1,275 were using it for one-year olds and 227 were using it to spend additional time with infants beyond the 12 months allowed under previous policy.
 The percent of households with infants using IE dropped from almost 80% in January 2019 to 17% in July 2021.
 The percent of households with toddlers using TE dropped from 60% in July 2019 to 13% in July 2021.
 Parents with young children could use COVID-19 exemptions without using infant or toddler exemption eligibility, so this drop made sense while COVID-19 exemptions continued.
-Use of infant and toddler exemptions increased after September 2021.
-The percent of households with infants who used the infant or toddler exemption was 54% in November 2022, down from 61% in April 2022.
-The percent of households with toddlers using the toddler exemption was 49% in November 2022, down from 54% in March 2022.
+Use of infant and toddler exemptions increased after September 2021 but has begun to decline again.
+The percent of households with infants who used the infant or toddler exemption was 51% in February 2023, down from 61% in April 2022.
+The percent of households with toddlers using the toddler exemption was 47% in February 2023, down from 54% in March 2022.